paraskevasleivadaros/content-wind/README.md

 npm run dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) to see your app.
+Then open [http://localhost:3000](http://localhost:3000) to see your app

 ## Deployment

-Learn more how to deploy on [Nuxt docs](https://nuxt.com/docs/getting-started/deployment).
+Learn more how to deploy on [Nuxt docs](https://nuxt.com/docs/getting-started/deployment)